 Children, Cancer and Hair Loss

 Finally, treatment for diseases such as cancer can cause hair loss.
-According to AHLA, hair loss usually begins a few weeks after the first couple of chemotherapy treatments.
+According to AHLA, hair loss usually occurs a few weeks after the first couple of chemotherapy treatments.
 Children often wear wigs when this happens.
 It’s advised to get a prescription for wigs because insurance might pay for it.
 The wig will likely need styling before being ready to wear.
 It’s also a good idea to alert your child’s teacher that he or she will be losing hair.

 RHRLI is Long Island’s Only Treatment Center With ARTAS